MakeSchool/Make-School-Notes/README.md

 Provides different components used throughout the App.
 The biggest component used by this app is the `TextView` that unlike `UITextView` allows to display a placeholder text.

+##Realm

+A simple persistence framework.
+Used to persist notes created in the app.

 #Class Overview

 ##StyleConstants